How to Deal with Dry Skin in the Winter

 Despite your efficient skin care regimen, you might find your efforts failing when the weather is cold and dry, a characteristic of winter.

-The rough, raw, cracked and itchy skin usually referred to as the winter itch is common during this season.
+The rough, raw, cracked and itchy feeling usually referred to as the winter itch is common during this season.
 Besides the discomfort that winter itch brings about, the unsightly tell-tale signs don’t exactly help with your appearance.

 Notch Up the Humidity in Your Home